Nerixyz/mqtts/README.md

 -   Focus On Extensibility (using easy to extend `classes`)
 -   Written in Typescript
 -   **RxJS** Observables and Subjects
+-   Parameterized listeners: `devices/:name/color` will also give you any object with the properties:
+    `{name: '...'}`

 # Example